-Once you have downloaded the installer for your operating system, proceed to run it and follow the steps of the installation wizard.
+Once you have downloaded the installer for your operating system, proceed to run it and follow the steps in the installation wizard.
 During the installation, NPM will be automatically added as part of the process.

 Verify Node.js Installation